degreepath/auditor/tests/snapshots/2018-19/major/computer-science.md

 - “Capstone”

 ## Foundation
-For this requirement, you must do three from among the following:
+For this requirement, you must do all of the following:

 - take either CSCI 121 or CSCI 125
 - take CSCI 241